 Featuring guest speakers presenting on the following intriguing topics:

 Curt Herr, Ph.D., co-editor, Journal of Dracula Studies and author of the critical edition of Varney The Vampire

 “19th Century Female Spiritualists and Mrs. Henry Wood’s sensation novel Dene Hollow”

 Catherine Siemann, Ph.D.

 “Victor Frankenstein’s Lonely Monster”

 Frank Todaro, host of the award-winning science and paranormal radio program “The Invisible World”

 “19th Century Seances and Spirit Photography”

 The New York Nineteenth Century society cordially invites you to our General Meeting.
 The first part of the evening will be devoted to Society business.
 Afterwards we look forward to hearing your ideas and suggestions.
 Enjoy mingling with your fellow 19th-century enthusiasts as we plan our 2015-16 events.

-Go through the gate to the left of Theatre 80 and the stairs to our meeting.
+Go through the gate to the right of Theatre 80 and up the stairs to our meeting.